abhineet123/Deep-Learning-for-Tracking-and-Detection/all_papers_msc.md

         - Visual learning and recognition of 3d objects from appearance 1995.pdf
         - What is the set of images of an object under all possible lighting conditions 1998.pdf
 - Tracking-Kalman Filter/
-    - Fast occluded object tracking by a robust appearance ?lter tpami04.pdf
+    - Fast occluded object tracking by a robust appearance filter tpami04.pdf
-    - Kalman ?lter- based algorithms for estimating depth from image sequences ijcv89.pdf
+    - Kalman filter- based algorithms for estimating depth from image sequences ijcv89.pdf
     - Visual Tracking of High DOF Articulated Structures an Application to Human Hand Tracking eccv94.pdf
     - Visual tracking of known three-dimensional objects ijcv92.pdf
     - Kalman Filters/